httpwg/wg-materials/ietf99/minutes.md

 patric mcmanus(pm): individ:
 have a table of grouping orders to do this?

-mt: the ? stream id does not allow us to do this would have possibility of DoS because the stream is just a placeholder, and other party can just open streams up and consume resources on ur end dont think u avoid the unbounded state problem by doing this
+mt: the ? stream id does not allow us to do this.
+Would have possibility of DoS because the stream is just a placeholder, and other party can just.
+Open streams up and consume resources on ur end.
+Dont think you avoid the unbounded state problem by doing this.

-cbk: i head it said a few times some unhappiness w/h2 priority scheme, so http/quic ought to address the h2 priority scheme?
+cbk: I heard it said a few times some unhappiness w/h2 priority scheme, so http/quic ought to address the h2 priority scheme?

-mnot: head expressed most is we want to keep this as close to h2 as possible, but we will assess this as we go along...
+mnot: We heard it expressed most that we want to keep this as close to h2 as possible, but we will assess this as we go along...

-mt: sticking to that philosophy means we should be open to possibility of re-engineering the priority scheme, but we have lots of balls in air, thinks other issues are more important....
+mt: Sticking to that philosophy means we should be open to possibility of re-engineering the priority scheme, but we have lots of balls in air, thinks other issues are more important....

-mnot: folks have expressed to not do opportunistic changes here
+mnot: Folks have expressed to not do opportunistic changes here.

-mb: even this is quic wg doc, we want to be responsive to h2 folks sound like wrt priorities, h2 folk are ok not changing this now....  (?)
+mb: Even this is quic wg doc, we want to be responsive to h2 folks.
+Sound like wrt priorities, h2 folk are ok not changing this now....  (?)

 ### slide 16: HTTP/2 Divergence

 mnot: finds the current registry lang to be confusing so would prefer to have them separated

-mt: at the point that we made the decisions to make q/http subtly different than h2 we did make a new protocol some h2 things can be ported to q/http, but having an explicit signal that things like extensions will not just wqork in both prots q/http and h2
+mt: at the point that we made the decisions to make q/http subtly different than h2 we did make a new protocol.
+Some h2 things can be ported to q/http, but having an explicit signal that things like extensions.
+Will not just wqork in both prots q/http and h2.

 ekr: pushed back on this last time, how do we make sure "that" happens?

 mnot: trying to enforce that via registries does not seem to work

-mt: one of the things trying to preserve here are some reasonably similar semantics between h2 and q/http (aka "hq" ?) ought to have strong guidance to implementations that they should consider both h2 and q/http
+mt: one of the things trying to preserve here are some reasonably similar semantics between h2 and q/http (aka "hq" ?).
+Ought to have strong guidance to implementations that they should consider both h2 and q/http.

 mnot [ essentially agrees w/MT )

 cbk: [ essentially agrees ]

-ekr: do you think it would be possible to see a PR that does these things in slide 16?
+ekr: Do you think it would be possible to see a PR that does these things in slide 16?

-mb: have one, need to update it, even update IANA guidance that one does not update one registry w/o updating the other appropriately
+mb: Have one, need to update it, even update IANA guidance that one does not update one registry w/o updating the other appropriately.

-mnot: also have the experts be same on both registries
+mnot: also have the experts be same on both registries.

 mb & mnot & ekr: [ agreed on some approach to registries that I missed the details of :( ]